CASG leadership team

 In August 2014, Greg joined Defence as Head of Infrastructure.
 In this role he was responsible for major estate developments to support new Defence capabilities, as well as major estate maintenance programs and estate disposals.
 Greg managed the $1.3 billion major capital works program for estate sustainment and development.

 Greg has a Bachelor of Applied Science (Mathematics) and a Masters of Business Administration.
-In 2015 Greg completed the Harvard Kennedy School’s National and International Security program for senior executives.
+Greg completed the Harvard Kennedy School’s National and International Security program for senior executives in 2015 and the Advanced Management & Leadership Programme at Oxford Said Business School in 2016.

 First Assistant Secretary Joint Systems

-Ivan holds a Bachelor of Communications Engineering degree – First-Class Honours, a Master of Science (Military Electronic Systems Engineering) and a Graduate Diploma of Management (Technology Management).
-He is a Chartered Professional Engineer, a member of the Australian Institute of Project Management, a member of the Australian Institute of Company Directors, and an alumnus of the Australian National Security College, Melbourne Business School.
+In addition to a Bachelor of Communications Engineering degree (with First Class Honours), Ivan holds a Master of Science (Military Electronic Systems Engineering) and a Graduate Diploma of Management (Technology Management).
+He is a Chartered Professional Engineer and Engineering Executive with Engineers Australia, a member of the Australian Institute of Project Management, a member of the Australian Institute of Company Directors, and an alumnus of the Australian National Security College and the Melbourne Business School.
 In 2016, Ivan completed the Harvard Kennedy School’s Senior Managers in Government program.

 Rear Admiral Adam Grunsell